Libs of TikTok

-Libs of TikTok is the username of various anti-LGBTQ (Note: Attributed to multiple sources:) and far-right (Note: Attributed to multiple sources:) social-media accounts operated by Chaya Raichik (/ˈxɑːjə ˈraɪtʃɪk/ KHAH-yə-_-RY-chik), a former real estate agent.
+Libs of TikTok is the username of various American anti-LGBTQ (Note: Attributed to multiple sources:) and far-right (Note: Attributed to multiple sources:) social-media accounts operated by Chaya Raichik (/ˈxɑːjə ˈraɪtʃɪk/ KHAH-yə-_-RY-chik), a former real estate agent.
 Raichik uses the accounts to repost content from left-wing and LGBTQ people on TikTok or other social-media platforms, often with mocking or derogatory commentary.
 With millions of followers on Twitter, Raichik is influential among American conservatives and the political right.

-The accounts promote hate speech and transphobia, and spread false claims, especially relating to medical care of transgender children.
+The accounts promote transphobia and other anti-LGBTQ rhetoric, such as claims that transgender people are mentally ill and pretend to be of the gender they identify themselves as.
+Libs of TikTok also spreads false claims, especially relating to the medical care of transgender children.
 Raichik's posts regularly label LGBTQ people and mental-health providers "groomers".
 (Note: Attributed to multiple sources:) Her accounts have received several temporary suspensions and a permanent suspension from TikTok.

-Raichik's posts have resulted in threats, harassment, and doxing by her followers against teachers, medical providers, children's hospitals, libraries, LGBTQ venues, and educational facilities.
-Twenty-one bomb threats have been linked to Libs of TikTok posts.
+Raichik's posts have resulted in threats, harassment, and doxing perpetuated by her followers against teachers, medical providers, children's hospitals, libraries, LGBTQ venues, and educational facilities.
+At least 60 bomb threats have been linked to Libs of TikTok posts.